KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

       storageGB  The desired storage capacity of the database, in Gigabytes.  integer  1        false
     ```

-    The output shows the name and a short description for the class, its current status, and the parameters.
+    The output shows the name, a short description for the class, its current status, and the parameters.
     The parameters represent the set of configuration options that are available to application teams.

     The `postgresql-unmanaged` class here has one parameter, which is `storageGB`.